SunnyJohal/easy-google-fonts/readme.txt

 10. Plugin Settings: If you enter a valid google fonts api key then this plugin will update itself with the latest fonts automatically.

 == Changelog ==
+= 2.0.1
+* Bugfix: Google stylesheet url requires font weights to be sorted in ascending order.

 = 2.0.0
 * Complete plugin codebase rewrite.